 Xarray’s Data structures#

 In this lesson, we cover the basics of Xarray data structures.
-Our learning goals are as follows.
 By the end of the lesson, we will be able to:

-• Understand the basic data structures (DataArray and Dataset objects) in Xarray
+• Understand the basic Xarray data structures DataArray and Dataset

 Data structures#

 Xarray provides two data structures: the DataArray and Dataset.
-The DataArray class attaches dimension names, coordinates and attributes to multi-dimensional arrays while Dataset combines multiple arrays.
+The DataArray class attaches dimension names, coordinates and attributes to multi-dimensional arrays while Dataset combines multiple DataArrays.

 Both classes are most commonly created by reading data.
 To learn how to create a DataArray or Dataset manually, see the Creating Data Structures tutorial.